-- click the New Data Package button in the In the Toolbar - click "Create a New Data Package..." on the main Morpho screen - select "New Data Package" from the File menu
+- click the New Data Package button found on the in the Toolbar - click "Create a New Data Package..." on the main Morpho screen - select "New Data Package" from the File menu

 The Data Package Wizard generates a data package based on the entered information.